 I received the Carnegie Mellon University William S. Dietrich II Presidential Ph.D.
 Fellowship in 2015 and the Samsung PhD Fellowship in 2016 .

-I have been fortunate to be part of the Terraswarm Research Center from 2013-2017, part the NIST PSCR (Public Safety Communications Research) project for firefighter localization since 2017 and part of the CONIX Research Center from 2018.
+I have been fortunate to be part of the Terraswarm Research Center from 2013-2017, the NIST PSCR (Public Safety Communications Research) project for firefighter localization since 2017 and the CONIX Research Center from 2018.

-I enjoy traveling, being outdoors, getting to know new places and trying out new cuisines.
+I enjoy traveling, being outdoors, and trying out new cuisines.
 I've had interesting experiences in France, Germany, Honduras (got my PADI scuba diving certification here!), India, Italy, Japan, Spain, South Korea, Sweden, Switzerland, Portugal (learnt surfing for a week!), Turkey, and the US over the past many years.